 Some increase in PCLL numbers is already possible.
-During our enquiries, it has been suggested that each PCLL provider could, without substantial risks to quality, or physical capacity, offer up to another 40-50 places, ie 120-150 in total.
+During our initial enquiries, it was suggested that each PCLL provider could, without substantial risks to quality, or physical capacity, offer up to another 40-50 places, ie 120-150 in total.
 Overall, this would represent an increase in admissions of approximately 20% (on 2015 figures), and would take the success rate of first place applicants up to over 60%.
-We would encourage law schools to take these steps, aside from any temporary measures necessary to deal with the short-term 'double cohort' problem, or longer-term resolution regarding our Recommendation 2.1.
+We encourage law schools to take at least these steps, aside from any temporary measures that have been taken to deal with the short-term 'double cohort' problem.
+It should be noted that this proposal (not surprisingly, perhaps) was particularly supported by a number of student responses to our Interim Report.
+12

 One-off or piecemeal increases in conventional student numbers are unlikely to provide a long-term solution to what may well be a continuing tension between the accessibility of professional training, and the capacity of providers.
-In the absence of increased capacity through a unified professional law school (Recommendation 2.1), (or of an agreed need for a fourth 'full-service' law school), other options should be considered including:
+In the absence of increased capacity through a unified professional law school, (or of any agreed need for a fourth 'full-service' law school), other options should be considered including:

-- Opening up the PCLL market to a further specialist training provider - Developing an online version (or versions) of the PCLL to extend access - Developing an assessment pathway for experienced graduate paralegals/law clerks
+- Opening up the PCLL market to a further specialist training provider - Developing an online stream (or streams) of the PCLL to extend access - Developing an assessment only pathway for experienced graduate paralegals/law clerks

 Each of these options needs further detailed evaluation and costing.
 Creating an additional specific PCLL provider would require legislative change, and likely would require students to be privately-funded.
 It may be the (next) most efficient way to increase places.
 It could increase competition between training providers, which can be double-edged - increasing innovation, and/or encouraging a 'race to the bottom' in attracting students.
-Moreover, it could also add to current consistency and quality assurance concerns, and test the capacity of the professional bodies to provide examiners and monitor standards of the programme.11
+Moreover, it could also add to current consistency and quality assurance concerns, and test the capacity of the professional bodies to provide examiners and monitor standards of the programme.13

 The second and third options could be developed within the existing structure.
 An online programme does not create the same level of demand on physical plant, and has cost and access advantages in enabling students to earn while they learn.
 The use of online learning in professional legal training is becoming increasingly commonplace, with technological solutions removing most of the barriers to teaching skills remotely.
-The New Zealand Professional Legal Training Course, and both the College of Law, Australia, and the Legal Workshop at the Australian National University all deliver substantially online training; this can be of high quality, but it requires substantial upfront resourcing and development.
+The New Zealand Professional Legal Training Course, and both the College of Law, Australia, and the Legal Workshop at the Australian National University all deliver substantially